Robostorm/Nametag-Auto-Printing/README.md

 The name submission page will allow a name to previewed with Openscad, and submitted to the server. it will ensure that names are under ten characters.

 The manager page is located at /manager.html and allows veiwing and editing of the nametags in queue and printers.
+The manager page uses [backgrid.js](http://backgridjs.com/) to make nice, editable tables to show nametags and printers.

+This is intended to be used on a private network, and there are no security measures in place

 # Installation